MetPX/sarracenia/doc/design/validation.rst

 ---
 prefetch:
-This could be done, either as a distinct component or a pre-fetch script from sr_sara
+This could be done, either as a distinct component or a pre-fetch script from sr_sarra

 	- if the source is stopped,
 		waitloop.